blt2114/compGenomics/pipelines/generalized_tss/README.md

 In the case of this vignette, I filtered for: All sites that contain "Level 1" transcripts, reducing the total site count to about 2 thousand.

+I am also running a version where I filter for TSS sites that that are never spliced and TSS sites that have no splicing before its position.

 ### Step 5b: Summarize the file that you have (get summary info) ###